WyriHaximus/reactphp-observable-bunny/README.md

 # Usage

-The following example will connect to RabbitMQ, consume messages from the `queue:name` queue for two minutes before canceling the subscription and disconnect the client.
+The following example will connect to RabbitMQ, consume messages from the `queue:name` queue, with prefetch (QOS) set to 10 for two minutes before canceling the subscription and disconnect the client.

 ```php
 <?php